zhenhu9/Git-Notes/Git-Notes.md

 7. The project owner merges or closes the Pull Request.
 8. Sync the updated master back to your fork.

-You can clone the forked project to you computer and then push your changes.
+You can clone the forked project to you computer and then push your changes of topic.
 The Pull Request is like a platform for communication.
 After discussing, the project owner can choose to merge or rebase your commit.
 This step he also can do on his local repo has the same result, which the Pull Request will be completed.
-Finally you can sync them.
+Finally you can sync the fork branch.

 ------